How to Be Submissive in a Relationship: 21 Practical Ways

 - Heightened pleasure and satisfaction: Surrendering control can lead to greater sexual exploration and satisfaction, deepening intimacy and pleasure for both partners.

-Now that we understand the real meaning of submission as a wife or husband, we need to know how to be submissive in a relationship.
+Now that we understand the real meaning of submission as a wife or husband, it’s time to put that understanding into practice.

 1. Respect your partner